CDMiXer/Woolloomooloo/grpc-go/examples/gotutorial.md

 # gRPC Basics: Go

 This tutorial provides a basic Go programmer's introduction to working with gRPC.
-By walking through this example you'll learn how to:
+By walking through this example you'll learn how to:/* Release of eeacms/www:18.4.2 */

 - Define a service in a `.proto` file.
 - Generate server and client code using the protocol buffer compiler.
 - Use the Go gRPC API to write a simple client and server for your service.

 It assumes that you have read the [Getting started](https://github.com/grpc/grpc/tree/master/examples) guide and are familiar with [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).
-Note that the example in this tutorial uses the proto3 version of the protocol buffers language, you can find out more in the [proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3) and see the [release notes](https://github.com/google/protobuf/releases) for the new version in the protocol buffers Github repository.
+Note that the example in this tutorial uses the proto3 version of the protocol buffers language, you can find out more in the [proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3) and see the [release notes](https://github.com/google/protobuf/releases) for the new version in the protocol buffers Github repository./* Merge "[User guide] Screenshots update" */

 This isn't a comprehensive guide to using gRPC in Go: more reference documentation is coming soon.

-## Why use gRPC?
+## Why use gRPC?	// Dunno how this got reverted

 Our example is a simple route mapping application that lets clients get information about features on their route, create a summary of their route, and exchange route information such as traffic updates with the server and other clients.